 "You think about what happened and it was a miracle everyone survived.
 I'm glad the plane is coming here.
 It should be preserved to remind people of what happened that day," she said.

-Public interest in the jet’s journey this week has surprised and touched the hero US Airways pilot who guided it to a safe splashdown.
+Public interest in the jet's journey surprised and touched the hero pilot who guided it to a safe splashdown.

-“When I see images of people in their lawns chair waiting for their airplane to roll by on the freeway overpass with a camera to get a glimpse of it is surprising and wonderful,” Sullenberger said in an interview.
+"When I see images of people in their lawn chairs waiting for the airplane to roll by on the freeway overpass with a camera to get a glimpse of it, [it] is surprising and wonderful," Mr. Sullenberger said.